Fujifilm X-Pro1 vs X-Pro2

 |300 shots per battery charge||350 shots per battery charge|

 |140 x 82 x 43 mm, 450 g||141 x 83 x 46 mm, 495 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Fujifilm X-Pro1 and the Fujifilm X-Pro2?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Fujifilm X-Pro1 and the Fujifilm X-Pro2 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Fujifilm X-Pro1 and the Fujifilm X-Pro2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro1 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is somewhat larger (2 percent) than the Fujifilm X-Pro1.
 Moreover, the X-Pro2 is markedly heavier (10 percent) than the X-Pro1.
 It is noteworthy in this context that the X-Pro2 is splash and dust-proof, while the X-Pro1 does not feature any corresponding weather-sealing.